jmrosales800/db-capstone-project/README.md

     For SQL clause consult "procedures.sql".
     For example result consult "getMaxQtyProc.png".
 Was the ManageBooking() procedure properly implemented?
     The procedure name was different on the exercise page.
-I assume it means "CheckBooking" procedure.
+I assume it means "AddValidBooking" procedure.
-    For SQL clause consult "CheckBookingProc.sql".
+    For SQL clause consult "BookingSys.sql".
 Was the UpdateBooking() procedure properly implemented?
     For SQL clause consult "BookingSys2.sql".
 Was the AddBooking() procedure properly implemented?